ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 **Rules for QiStreamBehavior *Id***

 1. Case Insensitive
-2. Allows spaces
+2. Spaces are allowed
 3. Cannot start with two underscores ("\_\_")
-4. Cannot contain slash characters ("/" and "")
+4. Cannot contain slash characters ("/" or "\\")
 5. Maximum of 260 characters

 Stream behavior objects are always referenced by the *Id* property.
-A stream can be changed to use a different stream behavior or the stream behavior itself can be changed after it is created/configured.
+A stream can be changed to use a different stream behavior or the stream behavior itself can be changed after it is created or configured.

 **Methods effected by QiStreamBehavior**